dhanus/dhanus.github.io/_posts/2018-09-01-regret-minimization.markdown

   credit:
   creditlink: ""
 ---
 <p class="intro"><span class="dropcap">L</span>ast year, I made the difficult decision to take a leave of absence from my PhD program to start a company.
-So far I’m really happy, and I wanted to share my thought process.</p>
+So far, I am really happy with my decision, and I wanted to share my thought process.</p>

 I've always known that I wanted to start something.
 I didn't know what form it would take -- business, nonprofit, community organization.
 In college, I was always brainstorming ways to improve the world as I knew it -- usually through education and technology outreach, because at the time, those had been the largest positive influences in my life trajectory.